Right Arrow

 Change management and operator training

-Effective implementation requires comprehensive operator training that addresses both SMED methodology and video analytics technology.
+An effective rollout requires comprehensive operator training that addresses both SMED methodology and video analytics technology.
 Training should include:

 • Hands-on practice sessions